Oxbower/Dictionary-Tree/README.md

 "Key:Description"
 ...

-This was built back when I had no idea how to work with CSV's and data-bases, I will probably update this to consist of an interface and better storing of data in the future when I have more free time.
+This was built back when I had no idea how to work with CSV's and data-bases, I will probably update this to consist of an interface and better storing of data in the future.